Octopus

 Octopus/Poulpe/Pulpo

-According to the concept of indigo children, these individuals are believed to possess unique and advanced traits that set them apart from previous generations.
+She also claims to be an Indigo, which according to the concept of indigo children, these individuals are believed to possess unique and advanced traits that set them apart from previous generations.
 Some of the traits commonly associated with indigo children include:

 High Intelligence: Indigo children are often described as having above-average intelligence and creative problem-solving skills.